ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System captures and stores the download transaction details for audit purpose (except PII data).

 #### B. Update the client software from the server
 If a software update is available, then the system will provide an option to supervisor or registration officer to update either immediately or later.
-If the maximum number of days without software update has been exceeded, then the system will mandate a operator to update the software.
+If the maximum number of days without software update has been exceeded, then the system will mandate an operator to update the software.

 The system follows the following steps during the update process:
 1. When the client is online, the system automatically checks for updates if available.